 Democracy and Voting

 Today, people are displeased with the polarization in Congress.
 In the past great triumphs in America have come when leaders have inspired people based on the merit of their ideas and have won their authority to implement them by popular vote.
 Today, the Congress stands wholly underutilized in its charter as a deliberative body.
-In the 1994 and 2006 popular discontent with Congress, simply voting one party out may no longer be enough to solve the problem—special interests still wield more influence over lawmaking than voters.
+In the midst of popular discontent with Congress, simply voting one party out may no longer be enough to solve the problem—special interests still wield more influence over lawmaking than voters.
 Polarization is creating extremes in politics not previously experienced in our lifetimes, yet it is recently just a handful of votes in key swing districts that decides who holds power in elections.
 As a result, the institution of the Congress has become disconnected from the people it was created to serve.

 Fewer citizens see fit to engage in the political process.
 Voter apathy is especially prevalent among young, middle-class people in America—the very demographic which happens to be both the most Internet savvy and the one most practiced at file sharing.
 A key irony is that these users of copyrighted information are generally not party to the creation of copyright law because they tend not to vote or, even if they do vote, cannot practically use their vote to articulate a position on the laws that govern their use of copyrighted content.